cloud-native-nordics/meetups/aarhus/README.md

  - Meetup link: https://www.meetup.com/Cloud-Native-Aarhus/events/262572886
  - Attendees (according to meetup.com): ??
  - Venue sponsor: [Systematic](https://systematic.com/)

+#### Agenda
+ - 16.00-17.15: Bus transport from Aarhus (DOKK1) to LEGO House
+ - 17.15-17.30: Welcome – digital name tags are given to all and water and snacks are available (LEGO House)
+ - 17.30:17.35: Opening pitch about LEGO’s cloud vision and journey – LEGO
+ - 17.35-18.20: "Three combined talks" by LEGO
+ - 18.20-18.50: Dinner break and mingling opportunity (café tables in square)
+ - 18.50:19:10: "Should Developers Care About Dockerfiles and Kubernetes resources?
+And how do I deploy to  - production?" by Kasper Nissen, Lunar Way
+ - 19.10-19.30: "Intro to cloud-verse" by Rasmus Steiniche, neurospace
+ - 19.30-20.30: LEGO House tour with play agents - Connection between physical bricks and digital experiences
+ - 20.30-21.45: Bus transport from LEGO House to Aarhus (DOKK1)

 ### Cloud Native Streaming with Apache Flink and a Fairytale of Databases